finxster/arewethereyet/README.md

 # limitations

-For now, the script just checks for two status: `Request For Evidence Was Received` and `Request for Additional Evidence Was Mailed`.
+For now, the script just checks for a couple status.
+Please check status list.
 Any status besides these, it will return a `Status changed` message.
 In the future, this should be improved.